 Summer 2015 Courses:

 Math Circle - join the club! – Explore mathematical games, solve puzzles and apply mathematical principles to everyday activities.
 This is a class for the young person who loves mathematical riddles and puns!
 As one participant explained: 'Math Circles is like a board game, there is no right answer, each decision changes the problem.'
+Session 2 is full.
+Please call 503-370-6513 to add your name to the wait list.

 Computer Game Design – Design animated, third-person view video games.
 Learn computer programming using Scratch software.
 Create, share, and take home your own game!
 THIS CLASS IS FULL.
 Please call 503-370-6513 to add your name to the wait list